mm80843/T3.5/docs/Benef/PBN__Benef_1173.md

 ## Articles mentionning this Benefit

 * [How Can Blockchain Help People in the Event of Pandemics Such as the COVID-19?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_241.md)

+## Name of the Benefit

+Eliminating the need for physical documents reduces the risk of infection through face-to-face contact, while ensuring reliable and verifiable information for insurance claims.